BumbleBee0819/VR_Haptic/README.md

     <img width=90% src="https://github.com/BumbleBee0819/VR_Haptic/blob/master/demo/Task.jpg">

 This immersive VR game is built in the [Unity](https://unity.com/) (version 2018.3.0f2) game engine with [Oculus Rift](https://www.oculus.com/) and [3D systems Touch X](https://www.3dsystems.com/haptics-devices/touch-x) haptic force-feedback device (as shown in A. Equipment).
-During the game, the observer see a cube rendered with different materials (C. Material)
+During the game, the user will see a cube rendered with different materials (C. Material) and different weights.
+The user needs to first transfer the cube to the left bucket (D. Task 3), then transfer it to the right bucket (D. Task 4).
+Lastly, the user will judge the heaviness of the cube from 0 (lightest) - 100 (heaviest).